awesome-gptX/awesome-gpt/README.zh-cn.md

 - [Penetration Testing Findings Generator](https://github.com/Stratus-Security/FinGen)

 ## 提示
+- [ChatGPT-Shortcut](https://github.com/rockbenben/ChatGPT-Shortcut) The ChatGPT Shortcut page displays all the prompts by default, and is divided into label area, search area, and prompt display area
 - [GPT-Prompter](https://github.com/giosilvi/GPT-Prompter) Browser extension to get a fast prompt (of the selected text) for OpenAI`s GPT-3, GPT-4 & ChatGPT API .
 Available in the Chrome web store and Firefox browser add-ons
 - [showGPT](https://showgpt.co/): Website with curated list of best prompts, and you can submit your own easily.
 - [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts): ChatGPT prompts that works well.
 - [awesome-chatgpt](https://github.com/saharmor/awesome-chatgpt): Posts & thoughts about prompting ChatGPT for different usages
 - [Browser extension to get a fast prompt (of the selected text) for OpenAI`s GPT-3 & ChatGPT API .
 Available in the Chrome web store and Firefox browser add-ons](https://github.com/giosilvi/GPT-Prompter)
+- [ListPrompt.com](https://listprompt.com/): List of awesome GPT prompts from the community.

 ## 反向代理